 HERBAL MEDICINE PRACTICE

-Herbal medicine is the use of plant remedies to support health and wellbeing, as well as correct the underlying imbalances that lie at the heart of many illnesses.
+Herbal (botanical) medicine or 'phytotherapy' is the use of plant remedies to support health and wellbeing, as well as correct the underlying imbalances that lie at the heart of many illnesses.
 It is one of the oldest forms of medicine and, from a global perspective, is still the most common form of medicine practised today.

 A Bachelor degree qualified herbalist or naturopath is a healthcare provider trained in many of the same biomedical assessment skills as a conventioanal Western medical provider, however they are not medical doctors.
-They are instead specialist practitioners with comprehenisve training in the use of plant-based medicines to treat their patients.
-They are experts in plant medicines and also understand pharmaceutical drug therapies.
-This allows for in-depth consideration of how herbs and drugs may work together, or conversely which herbs and drugs may not be compatible.
+They are instead specialist practitioners with comprehenisve training in the use of plant-based medicines.
+It is this knowledge of plant medicines and understanding of pharmaceutical drug therapies that allows for in-depth consideration of how herbs and drugs may work together, or conversely which herbs and drugs may not be compatible.
 This is fundamentally important in the safe prescribing of Western herbal medicines.

 People have always relied on plants for food to nourish and sustain the body.
 Herbal medicine can be seen in the same way.
 Plants with a particular affinity for certain tissues, organs or systems of the body are used to nourish and restore health to those parts which have become weakened.
 As the body tissues regain function and are strengthened the innate intuitive and sophisticated mechanisms of healing are restored and health will be regained.